Disclosure

 If you replace ‘The Panic of 1873 and the Panic of 1893’ with ‘The Dot-Com Bubble and the Great Financial Crisis’ and ‘post Civil War South’ with ‘The Heartland’ does any of this sound familiar?

-Societally, the Gilded Age saw the beginning of many important social movements including the push for a women’s right to vote, the protection of workers through unionization, the ending of child labor and the awarness of the negative consequences of monopolies.
+Societally, the Gilded Age saw the beginning of many important social movements including the push for a women’s right to vote, the protection of workers through unionization, the ending of child labor and the awareness of the negative consequences of monopolies.
 Meanwhile the leading companies of the day, the railroads, began to become reviled.
 Farmers became focused on the monopolistic nature of these carriers and began demanding price caps.
 A constant refrain of negative rhetoric was associated with these railroad companies.
 The most hated entrepreneur in the country was Collis P. Huntington, the president of the Southern Pacific Railroad.
 Per a textbook on the topic: "Huntington came to symbolize the greed and corruption of late-nineteenth-century business.
 Business rivals and political reformers accused him of every conceivable evil.
-Journalists and cartoonists made their reputations by pillorying him....
-Historians have cast Huntington as the state's most despicable villain."
+Journalists and cartoonists made their reputations by pillorying him… Historians

-If you replace ‘Collis P. Huntington’ with ‘Bezos or Zuckerberg’...well, you get the point.
+If you replace ‘Collis P. Huntington’ with ‘Bezos or Zuckerberg’ well, you get the point.

 It’s now most useful to go to the punchline.
 The Gilded Age seems to have many similarities with today - both economic and societal.
 That said, it's most important to ask not what was right or wrong with the Gilded Age, but what came of it?
 How did Americans internalize the dynamics of the period and respond?
 What can we learn from this and how similar may our reactions be today?
 The answer is that the excesses and lopsided nature of the Gilded Age ushered in the Progressive Era, which is elegantly summarized in Wikipedia as follows: